 WETT-certified professionals must abide by a code of ethics requiring professionalism in all aspects of their work.
 WETT does maintain internal processes to address breaches of our code of ethics by our members.
 If you have concerns about the quality or workmanship done by a WETT-certified professional, there are several avenues for you seek remedies.

 First – to avoid any disagreements, before retaining a WETT-certified professional it is important to ask upfront about the scope of services to be provided, the anticipated costs and determine who is doing the work.
 WETT trains and certifies individuals, not companies.
-Companies can use the WETT logo if someone at the company is WETT-certified but only those who have been issued certification by WETT can claim to be WETT-certified.
+Companies can use the WETT logo if someone at the company is WETT-certified, but only those who have been issued certification by WETT can claim to be WETT certified.
 All WETT-certified professionals carry photo ID cards.
 Ask to see an ID card and ensure that it carries a valid sticker showing the current year.
-The scope of services is determined by the WETT levels of inspection.
-It is important to note that our members are certified at various levels, so please be sure to contract the work accordingly.
+The scope of services is determined by the WETT inspection table.
+It is important to note that our members are certified to preforms various types of inspections, so please be sure to contract the work accordingly.

 - SITE Basic Inspector: Visual inspections only